RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/2_advanced_tutorial/index.en.md

 When you initialize the project, foo.txt for task0 is deleted, but foo.txt for storage0 remains.

-If you edit run.sh in task0, rename the output file to bar.txt, and then rerun it, you will see a file in the storage0 component. foo.txt, bar.txt is displayed.
+If you edit run.sh in task0, rename the output file to bar.txt, and run it again, you will see foo.txt, bar.txt in the storage0 component.

-Thus, when you initialize a project, the files you save in the storage component It is retained and can be used to save files for restart calculations.
+In this way, when you initialize a project, the files stored in the storage component are retained, and can be used to store files for restart calculations.

 ### 7. Bulk Job
-Fugaku and other Fujitsu Limited HPC middleware "FUJITSU Software Technical Computing Suite" The bulk job feature is available on the adopted system.
+The bulk job function can be used in systems such as Fugaku that use Fujitsu's HPC middleware "UJITSU Software Technical Computing Suite".

 WHEEL provides a bulkjobTask component to facilitate this functionality from the GUI.